 ERCOT Business Support for sandbox testing is available from 9:00 AM to 4:00 PM on Retail Business Days.

-To request Business support, submit a MarkeTrak “Other” subtype issue using the Production instance of MarkeTrak.
-(Do not make request using the MarkeTrak version in the CERT Environment.
+To request Business support or notify ERCOT of your plan to test, submit a MarkeTrak -Market Rule” subtype issue using the Production instance of MarkeTrak.
+Required market rule text to be used for this issue type is Sandbox Testing (Do not make request using the MarkeTrak instance in the CERT Environment.
 That instance of MarkeTrak will not be monitored.)

 Business support should be requested at least 5 Retail Business Days in advance.